By AJ Loughry, CFA

 Asset Class Analysis

-Value versus Growth: We maintain a relatively balanced approach to Value versus Growth styles, but with a slight bias to Defensive portfolios that are only modestly cheaper than their core benchmark but exhibit greater business resiliency.
+Value versus Growth: We maintain a relatively balanced approach to Value versus Growth styles, but with a slight bias to Defensive portfolios that exhibit greater resiliency in economic weakness.
 These managers would be more protective in a market sell-off, but lag in a market rally.

 Large versus Small: We complement our Large Cap Defensive exposure with selective, active small- and mid-cap funds.
 Small caps tend to be more economically sensitive, so we look to be more valuation-conscious in this segment.

 Domestic versus International: We maintain an overweight to Domestic stocks, based on the quality of businesses and depth of capital markets in the US.
-We have modestly reduced that overweighting with the addition of a Defensive International strategy.
-We are modestly underweight Emerging Markets.
+We lean towards Quality/Growth stocks in Developed Markets and are modestly underweight Emerging Markets.

-Credit Quality: We seek to maintain an overall investment grade credit quality in our liquid fixed income exposures, however, would balance this positioning with illiquid direct lending and structured credit investments that exhibit strong equity-like returns despite lower volatility.
+Credit Quality: We seek to maintain an overall investment grade credit quality in our liquid fixed income exposures, however, are balancing this positioning with illiquid direct lending and structured credit investments that exhibit strong equity-like returns with lower volatility.
 We are currently limiting this high yield exposure to alternative credit strategies and private investment opportunities that are less sensitive to daily flows and mark-to-market variability.

 Liquid Alternatives: Target-weight

-Real Estate: We have been adding core-plus real estate opportunities, notably in residential assets for its inflation aligned properties and as a complement to stock and bond portfolios.
+Real Estate: We have been adding core-plus real estate opportunities, notably in residential assets for its inflation aligned characteristics and as a complement to stock and bond portfolios.
+These allocations are typically to assets purchased during the current rate hiking cycle at more attractive valuations than those purchased prior to 2022.

 Illiquid Alternatives: Target-weight

-Valuations are adjusting lower, following public market declines in 2022.
-Committed capital for opportunistic deployment over the next few years should make this vintage of fundraises highly attractive.
+Private business valuations have adjusted lower following public market declines in 2022.
+With more attractive pricing, capital deployed over the next few years should make this vintage of funds highly attractive.

-Secondaries and Distressed investing strategies may benefit from a slowing economy as they tend to be opportunistic buyers of good assets at discounted valuations, during a period of market uncertainty.
-The next couple of years may be an attractive time to be an opportunistic buyer of real estate assets that may be unsold or facing refinancing pressures.
+Secondaries and Distressed investing strategies may particularly benefit well from a slowing economy as they tend to be buyers of good assets at discounted valuations during periods of market uncertainty.
+The next couple years may be an attractive time to be an opportunistic buyer of real estate assets that may be unsold or facing refinancing pressures.
+We recently published a paper on the opportunity in secondaries investing, which can be found on our website.

 The information, analysis, and opinions expressed herein are for general and educational purposes only.
 Nothing contained herein is intended to constitute legal, tax, accounting, securities, or investment advice nor an opinion regarding the appropriateness of any investment, nor a solicitation of any type.